2000s in music: Pop

 Singer Anastacia achieved worldwide commercial success with singles such as "Not That Kind", "I'm Outta Love", "Paid My Dues", "One Day in Your Life", and "Left Outside Alone".
 She was highly successful in Europe, Australia, New Zealand, Asia, South Africa, and South America, but had only minor success in her native United States.
-She is one of the fastest and biggest-selling artists of the new millennium.
+She is one of the fastest and biggest-selling artists of the new millennium.Singers like Jojo, Lisa Marie Presley, Nelly Furtado, Leigh Nash, Lindsay Lohan, Jennifer Love Hewitt, Paris Hilton, Ashley Tisdale, Josh Groban, Michael Bublé, Vienna Teng and Vanessa Carlton enjoyed some success in the early-to-mid 2000s.
+Gwen Stefani also debuted as a solo artist with two acclaimed albums during the decade.

 Jennifer Lopez was the first actress and singer in history to have both a film and an album at No. 1 in the same week.

 In 2001, triple-threat entertainer Jennifer Lopez debuted at No. 1 on the U.S. Billboard 200 and the Top R&B/Hip-Hop Albums chart with her J.Lo album and in addition her film, The Wedding Planner, opened at No. 1 at the box office at the same time making her the first actress and singer in history to have both a film and an album at No. 1 in the same week.

 Shakira was the best selling Latin female artist, also one of the best selling women of the decade.

 In 2006, Shakira with "Hips Don't Lie" became the first South American woman, also one of the few women ever to have a No. 1 single on the official charts of the United States, Australia, the United Kingdom, and Latin charts.
 The song is regarded as the best-selling single of the decade, and one of the best-selling singles of all time.
 Her massive crossover success in 2001 generated many global smash hits throughout the decade like "Whenever, Wherever", "La Tortura", "Hips Don't Lie", "Beautiful Liar", and "She Wolf".
 Shakira also broke the record for the highest-selling Spanish-language album in the United States with Fijación Oral, Vol. 1.

 Madonna's Sticky and Sweet Tour became the highest grossing female tour and the highest grossing solo tour of all-time making $408 million in 85 shows.